 The trip may also include the Gerlache Strait including Neko Harbor, Paradise Harbor, Wilhelmina Bay, and Neumayer Channel.
-Depending on ice, we may also be able to visit beautiful Antarctic Sound’s Brown Bluff, Hope Bay, and Paulet Island.
 Active scientific bases such as Poland’s Arctowksi or Ukraine’s Vernadskiy and historic bases such as U.K.’s Port Lockroy or Wordie House may also be visited.

-On our way north we are again followed by a great selection of seabirds while crossing the 400-mile long Drake Passage which bears the name of the 16th century English explorer Sir Francis Drake.
+Followed by a great selection of seabirds, cross the 400-mile long Drake Passage which bears the name of the 16th century English explorer Sir Francis Drake.

 Arrive in Ushuaia in the morning and disembark.
 Transfer to the airport for your return journey home.